-BUDGETARY AND FISCAL DATA PROCESSING SYSTEM
+"BUDGETARY AND FISCAL DATA PROCESSING SYSTEM

-Sec.
+"Sec.
 201. The Secretary of the Treasury and the Director of the Office of Management and Budget, in cooperation with the Comptroller General of the United States, shall develop, establish, and maintain, insofar as practicable, for use by all Federal agencies, a standardized information and data processing system for budgetary and fiscal data.

-BUDGET STANDARD CLASSIFICATIONS
+"BUDGET STANDARD CLASSIFICATIONS

-Sec.
-202. (a) The Secretary of the Treasury and the Director of the Office of Management and Budget, in cooperation with the Comptroller General, shall develop, establish, and maintain standard classifications of programs, activities, receipts, and expenditures of Federal agencies ment; and (2) to facilitate the development, establishment, and maintenance of the data processing system under section 201 through the utilization of modern automatic data processing techniques.
-The initial classifications under this subsection shall be established on or before December 31, 1971.
+"Sec.
+202. (a) The Secretary of the Treasury and the Director of the Office of Management and Budget, in cooperation with the Comptroller General, shall develop, establish, and maintain standard classifications of programs, activities, receipts, and expenditures of Federal agencies in orderment; and "(2) to facilitate the development, establishment, and maintenance of the data processing system under section 201 through the utilization of modern automatic data processing techniques.

-(1) to meet the needs of the various branches of the Govern-
+"(1) to meet the needs of the various branches of the Govern-